fadi-labib/nanonav/README.md

 3. **Efficiency vs. Capability Trade-off**: Traditional pathfinding (A*) is optimal but requires explicit graph search.
 Can a tiny learned model with recursive refinement achieve comparable results?
 This is the core research question.

-4. **Resource-Constrained Deployment**: For embedded robotics (the "nano" in nanopilot), having a small model that can "think longer" on hard problems is more practical than a large model that's fast but memory-hungry.
+4. **Resource-Constrained Deployment**: For embedded robotics (the "nano" in nanonav), having a small model that can "think longer" on hard problems is more practical than a large model that's fast but memory-hungry.

 ### Research Questions